Canadian cuisine: Regional ingredients

-While numerous and varied ingredients are commonly found throughout Canada, each region, with its own tradition of culinary development, utilizes locally derived ingredients, both wild and agricultural, which are used to define unique dishes.
+While numerous and varied ingredients are commonly found throughout Canada, each region, with its tradition of culinary development, utilizes locally derived ingredients, both wild and agricultural, which are used to define unique dishes.
 The table below is meant to provide particular examples of regional staples and their key local ingredient.

 Wild game of all sorts is still hunted and eaten by many Canadians, though not commonly in urban centres.
 Venison, from white-tailed deer, moose, elk (wapiti) or caribou, is eaten across the country and is considered quite important to many First Nations cultures.
 Seal meat is eaten, particularly in the Canadian North, the Maritimes, and Newfoundland and Labrador.
 Wild fowl like ducks and geese, grouse (commonly called partridge) and ptarmigan are also regularly hunted.
 Other animals like bear and beaver may be eaten by dedicated hunters or indigenous people, but are not generally consumed by much of the population.

 Seafood is a very common constituent of Canadian cuisine broadly, but particularly in British Columbia and the Atlantic provinces.
-West Coast salmon varieties include sockeye, coho, chinook (also known as king), and pink, while salmon used on the East Coast can be broadly defined as Atlantic salmon.
+West Coast salmon varieties include sockeye, coho, chinook (also known as king), chum (also known as dog salmon), and pink, while salmon used on the East Coast can be broadly defined as Atlantic salmon.
 Freshwater fish, such as the walleye (also known as pickerel) and lake whitefish are commercially fished in the Great Lakes and are popular in southern Ontario.
 Both wild-caught and farmed rainbow trout are consumed throughout Canada.